Main Page

 A timeline of all the records I've found for Hezekiah Lindsey in the Fort Pitt area in PDF format.

-Edmund Lindsey lived in the area from about 1777 to 1783.
-There are no records for him showing that he served as a soldier, which suggests he was an older man.
-Records in Frederick Co., VA show that Edmund served as a soldier there during the French and Indian War.
-Edmund paid taxes on land and personal property in Westmoreland Co. in 1783, but I have not found any deeds for Edmund Lindsey in the area to date.
-Edmund may have lived near David Lindsey.
+Edmund paid taxes on land and personal property in Westmoreland Co. in 1783, but I have not found any deeds for Edmond Lindsey in the area to date.
+Edmond may have lived near David Lindsey.
 Both men paid taxes in Tyrone Township in 1783, and both men served on a jury in Westmoreland Co. the same year.
-In addition Edmund and David Lindsey were named as assignors of property in a 1774 lawsuit in Westmoreland Co.
+In addition Edmond and David Lindsey were named as assignors of property in a 1774 lawsuit in Westmoreland Co.
 These records suggest the two men may have been related.
+See the webpage about Edmond Lindsey's land for more information.

-The sources for the information about Edmund Lindsey presented here, and other records concerning Edmund in the Fort Pitt area are contained in a timeline about him I've made in PDF format.
+The sources for the information about Edmond Lindsey presented here, and other records concerning Edmond in the Fort Pitt area are contained in a timeline about him I've made in PDF format.

-I believe that the man named Edmund Lindsey who lived in the Fort Pitt area was Edmund Lindsey, Jr. of Frederick Co., VA and Newberry Co., SC.
-Edmund Lindsey, Jr. made his last land sale in Frederick Co. in 1775.
+I believe that the man named Edmond Lindsey who lived in the Fort Pitt area was Edmund Lindsey, Jr. of Frederick Co., VA and Newberry Co., SC.
+Edmond Lindsey, Jr. made his last land sale in Frederick Co. in 1775.
 He first appeared in Newberry Co., SC records about 1785.

-More information about Edmund Lindsey, Jr. in Newberry Co., SC can be found on a research web page about him.
+More information about Edmond Lindsey, Jr. in Newberry Co., SC can be found on a research web page about him.

 Other Lindsay's